sagemath/trac_to_gh/Issue 7362.md

 # Issue 7362: Make worksheet auto-sync and collaborative editing smarter and more granular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7362

 Original creator: mpatel